MenaLiu/Crypto-Market-States-Analysis/README.md

 - PCA clustering clearly separated bullish, bearish, and transitional regimes
 - Bitcoin and USD show periods of **inverse correlation**, but also **synchronized moves** during global shocks

-## 🚀 How to Run
-1. Clone this repo
-2. Install R dependencies (`tidyverse`, `factoextra`, `cluster`)
-3. Run scripts in `Code/` folder for data cleaning, clustering, and PCA
-4. Open `Dashboard/Crypto-Market.pbix` in Power BI to explore the interactive visualizations

-## 📂 Repository Structure